pluralsight/guides/draft/node-js/log-information-of-your-app-through-lonline-by-dynamicloud/article.md

 Nowdays to check the results of a logging process is very hard because every log resides either into a server, virtualization, virtual server or cloud service.

+### Log program using Lonline

+##### Introduction

+Lonline allows to log your program into the cloud and is powered by Dynamicloud service.
+Lonline allows you to log your program's execution into the cloud to avoid server access and disk space usage

+Lonline provides 6 levels of logging and 2 methods to execute reports.
+Lonline is a library to log your program through a storing service called Dynamicloud.
+With Dynamicloud we can store data dynamically and very easy, Lonline allows you to set more features and this way log more than only text, level and program trace.